 What is the treatment for glaucoma?

-The aim of treatment is to lower your eye pressure.
+The main treatment for glaucoma is to lower your eye pressure.
 If your eye pressure is lowered, further damage to the optic nerve is likely to be prevented or delayed.
 Sadly treatment cannot restore any sight that has already been lost.

-The eye pressure to aim for varies from case to case.
+The target eye pressure varies from case to case.
 It partly depends on how high your original pressure is.
 Your eye specialist will advise.
 Eye pressure can be lowered in various ways.

 A variety of eye drops can lower eye pressure.
 They may aim to: